pap-stavros/reactiontime/README.md

-# Reaction Time Game
+# Reaction time with C++/Raylib

-A simple reaction time measurement game built with [Raylib](https://www.raylib.com/)
+A simple reaction time measurement game I made for practice.

 ## Building from Source